 Hereditary hemochromatosis is a disorder that causes the body to absorb too much iron from the diet.
 The excess iron is stored in the body's tissues and organs, particularly the skin, heart, liver, pancreas, and joints.
 Because humans cannot increase the excretion of iron, excess iron can overload and eventually damage tissues and organs.
 For this reason, hereditary hemochromatosis is also called an iron overload disorder.

-Early symptoms of hereditary hemochromatosis are nonspecific and may include fatigue, joint pain, abdominal pain, and loss of sex drive.
-Later signs and symptoms can include arthritis, liver disease, diabetes, heart abnormalities, and skin discoloration.
-The appearance and progression of symptoms can be affected by environmental and lifestyle factors such as the amount of iron in the diet, alcohol use, and infections.
+Early symptoms of hereditary hemochromatosis may include extreme tiredness (fatigue), joint pain, abdominal pain, weight loss, and loss of sex drive.
+As the condition worsens, affected individuals may develop arthritis, liver disease (cirrhosis) or liver cancer, diabetes, heart abnormalities, or skin discoloration.
+The appearance and severity of symptoms can be affected by environmental and lifestyle factors such as the amount of iron in the diet, alcohol use, and infections.

-Type 2 hemochromatosis is a juvenile-onset disorder.
-Iron accumulation begins early in life, and symptoms may appear in childhood.
-By age 20, decreased or absent secretion of sex hormones is evident.
-Females usually begin menstruation in a normal manner, but menses stop after a few years.
+Type 2 hemochromatosis is known as a juvenile-onset disorder because symptoms often begin in childhood.
+By age 20, iron accumulation causes decreased or absent secretion of sex hormones.
+Affected females usually begin menstruation normally but menses stop after a few years.
 Males may experience delayed puberty or symptoms related to a shortage of sex hormones.
-If the disorder is untreated, heart disease becomes evident by age 30.
+If type 2 hemochromatosis is untreated, potentially fatal heart disease becomes evident by age 30.

-The onset of type 3 hemochromatosis is usually intermediate between types 1 and 2.
-Symptoms of type 3 hemochromatosis generally begin before age 30.
+The onset of type 3 hemochromatosis is usually intermediate between types 1 and 2 with symptoms generally beginning before age 30.

 Type 1 hemochromatosis is one of the most common genetic disorders in the United States, affecting about 1 million people.
 It most often affects people of Northern European descent.
 The other types of hemochromatosis are considered rare and have been studied in only a small number of families worldwide.

-Mutations in the HAMP, HFE, HFE2, SLC40A1, and TFR2 genes cause hereditary hemochromatosis.
-Type 1 hemochromatosis results from mutations in the HFE gene, and type 2 hemochromatosis results from mutations in either the HFE2 or HAMP gene.
+Mutations in several genes can cause hereditary hemochromatosis.
+Type 1 hemochromatosis results from mutations in the HFE gene, and type 2 hemochromatosis results from mutations in either the HJV or HAMP gene.
 Mutations in the TFR2 gene cause type 3 hemochromatosis, and mutations in the SLC40A1 gene cause type 4 hemochromatosis.

-The proteins produced from these genes play important roles in regulating the absorption, transport, and storage of iron.
-Mutations in any of these genes impair the control of iron absorption during digestion and alter the distribution of iron to other parts of the body.
+The proteins produced from these genes play important roles in regulating the absorption, transport, and storage of iron in the body.
+Mutations in any of these genes impair the control of the intestine's absorption of iron from foods during digestion and alter the distribution of iron to other parts of the body.
 As a result, iron accumulates in tissues and organs, which can disrupt their normal functions.